 About Department

-What sets CEC Jhanjeri apart when it comes to offering a B.Tech. in ECE?
+What Sets CEC Jhanjeri Apart in Offering a B.Tech. in ECE?

 Scope